What's in this article?

 Based on the research you did in step one, you want to pick 1-3 social media outlets to start with.
 If you’ve got less time to devote to social media right now, err on the side of caution: it’s better to consistently rock it on one social media platform than to do a mediocre job on three.

 Once you’ve decided where you’ll be starting, you want to make sure your profile gets off on the right foot, and that means making a good first impression.
-Aside from sharing useful content, that means having a good looking profile.
+Aside from sharing useful content, it means having a good-looking profile.
 Even if you don’t have the budget for a professional designer right now, this is still very doable.
 SproutSocial has an always up-to-date guideline for social media profile images, and Canva has free and low-cost templates to get you started, as well.

 • Austin Allred’s Hacker’s Guide to User Acquisition has some great ideas, although currently, only the chapters on Instagram and Twitter are available.